Nesasio/Temperature-Distribution-FDM/README.md

 where $\displaystyle m=\sqrt{ \frac{hP}{kA_c} }$

 ## Finite Difference Method
-The temperature distribution was calculated at every grid point using FDM.
+The temperature distribution is calculated at every grid point using FDM.
-The distance between grid points $\Delta x$ was taken as $0.5cm$.
+The distance between grid points $\Delta x$ is taken as $0.5cm$.

 The temperature distribution curve is shown as below: